element-hq/element-web/docs/config.md

 ## VoIP / Jitsi calls

-Currently, Element uses Jitsi to offer conference calls in rooms.
-A set of defaults are applied, pointing at our Jitsi instance, to ensure conference calling works, however you can point Element at your own Jitsi if you prefer.
+Currently, Element uses Jitsi to offer conference calls in rooms, with an experimental Element Call implementation in the works.
+A set of defaults are applied, pointing at our Jitsi and Element Call instances, to ensure conference calling works, however you can point Element at your own if you prefer.

 More information about the Jitsi setup can be found [here](./jitsi.md).